Status for 2018-19: Unrestricted free agent

 The Sixers signed Belinelli in February after the veteran guard reached a buyout agreement with the Hawks.

-In 28 regular-season games with the Sixers, Belinelli averaged 13.6 points per game on 49.5 percent shooting, 38.5 percent from three-point range.
+In 28 regular-season games with the Sixers, Belinelli averaged 13.6 points on 49.5 percent shooting, 38.5 percent from three-point range.
 He had a 112 offensive rating, the highest of any regular Sixer.
 His job was to ignite the Sixers' offense off the bench, and he played that role about as well as you could ask.
 The Sixers had a 23-5 record in those 28 games.

 When Belinelli's shot isn't falling, however, he doesn't provide much value, as the Sixers saw in the playoffs.